-The modern-day blockchain ecosystem has completely revolutionized industry solutions to agile and high-stake problems.
-The blockchain revolution affects multiple problem areas by providing distributed, fast, robust, and reliable solutions.
+The modern blockchain ecosystem has completely transformed industry solutions for agile and high-stakes problems.
+The blockchain revolution has an impact on a wide range of problems by providing distributed, fast, robust, and dependable solutions.

-Cryptocurrency is the most widely understood pioneer in the domain of new, blockchain-centered applications.
-In addition to Bitcoin and Ethereum, we now have multiple cryptocurrencies populating the market.
+Cryptocurrency is the most well-known pioneer in the field of new, blockchain-based applications.
+In addition to Bitcoin and Ethereum, the market now has a plethora of cryptocurrencies.

 Since cryptocurrencies are the hot topic of the current decade, there is a lot of data surrounding them.
-Analysts and scientists continuously seek opportunities to efficiently visualize that data.
-Their goal, in particular, is to create effective data-centered findings that lead to automated and predictive applications.
+Analysts and scientists continuously seek opportunities to visualize that data efficiently.
+Their goal, in particular, is to create compelling data-centered findings that lead to automated and predictive applications.

-In this article, we’ll take a look at some of the powerful cryptocurrency datasets that are available on the Google Cloud Marketplace.
-These are datasets that you can readily use for analysis and visualizations with FusionCharts.
+In this article, we will take a look at some of the most powerful cryptocurrency datasets available on the Google Cloud Marketplace.
+These are datasets that can be easily analyzed and visualized using FusionCharts, a Google Charts alternative.

 We all know that Bitcoin brought the concept of cryptocurrency into reality.
 This Bitcoin dataset is easily available on Google Cloud Marketplace.
 You can also find it on BigQuery through the Google Cloud Public Datasets program.